eloots/akka-streams-echo/exercise_040_implement_iir/src/test/resources/README.md

 Implementation of an `IIR` filter using Akka Streams Flow Graph DSL

-What is special about this is that feedback is modelled
+What is special about this is that feedback is modelled using this DSL.

+It also demonstrates the problem of deadlock and a solution for it.